wrsna/paralel_rezistance/README.md

 --------------------------------------------------------------------------------------------------------------

+par.c  : c source file
+rpar   : binary file compiled with gcc on Linux Ubuntu 18.04.06 LTS

 # If you are using linux

-just copy binary file to your bin folder make it executable and you are redy to go. or you can compile source yourselfe.
+just copy binary file to your bin/ ( I prefere ~/.local/bin ) folder make it executable and you are redy to go. or you can compile source yourselfe.

 Then open the terminal,